[A review of Steve Bell’s album, The Glad Surprise (Signpost Music, 2024).

 In a world where people can’t hear each other

-speaking across their hardened national
+speaking across their hardened national,

-and ideological world borders
+ideological and religious borders

 on the day of Pentecost …